pwbriggs/music-assistant.github.io/docs/player-support/snapcast.md

 - If it is necessary to adjust the latency of a client, it must be done from another interface such as Snapdroid or Snapweb
 - Pausing the player is NOT supported.
 If you try and do that you will get weird behaviour.
 - The Snapcast app for iOS is broken as it uses an old version of Snapclient.
 Using it brings problems with this provider
 - Ensure that the ports 1704 and 1705 on the Snapserver host are open.
-Also ensure that for each client a port equal to or greater than 4953 is open
+Also make sure that the ports between 4953 and 5153 inclusive are open.
 - Try the default Snapcast settings and then make changes as necessary.